Table of Contents

 Many new dog owners (or even seasoned ones) are surprised to learn that dogs, too, can have eye allergies.

-Dogs can develop eye or skin allergies at any point in their lives, just like humans.
+Dogs can develop allergies that affect the eyes or skin at any point in their lives, just like humans.

 When suddenly your dog starts getting red, itchy, and watery eyes, they may be suffering from allergies.